Infiland/TheColorfulCreature/CONTRIBUTING.md

 Steam: https://store.steampowered.com/app/1670460/GameMaker/
 3. Clone this repository https://github.com/Infiland/TheColorfulCreature
 4. Open the project in GameMaker from where you cloned it.
-5. Download the [Steamworks v1.55 SDK](https://partner.steamgames.com/downloads/list) and put it under the folder 'C:\Users\User\Desktop\sdk' (IT MUST BE IN THIS EXACT LOCATION OR THE GAME WILL NOT WORK), the SDK can be downloaded on https://partner.steamgames.com/ but requires a steam account.
-For Linux or other platforms, I don't know, find a way lmao  ( ͡° ͜ʖ ͡°)
+5. The game requires [Steamworks SDK 1.55](https://partner.steamgames.com/downloads/list), put the sdk folder in to 'C:\Users\User\Documents\sdk' (IT MUST BE IN THIS EXACT LOCATION OR THE GAME WILL NOT WORK).
+If you use Mac, I don't know, find a way lmao  ( ͡° ͜ʖ ͡°)
-6. You have to modify the "Steamworks" extension so that it aligns with the sdk path (IT MUST BE 'C:\Users\User\Desktop\sdk' TO AVOID CONFLICTS)
+6. You have to see if the "Steamworks" extension aligns with the sdk path (IT MUST BE 'C:\Users\User\Documents\sdk' TO AVOID CONFLICTS)
 7. Click 'Run' or press F5 in GameMaker to test the game

 You can also do live debugging in GameMaker (F6), [read more here](https://gamemaker.io/en/tutorials/debugger)